 The third bullet point suggests that cumulative time in the UK is relevant, but again, it doesn’t go so far as to impose a hard cap.

-Crucially, the guidance document also seeks to dispel the six months in 12 months myth, on page 18 of 69:
+Crucially, the guidance document also seeks to dispel the six months in 12 months myth:

 There is no specified maximum period which an individual can spend in the UK in any period such as ‘6 months in 12 months’.page 22 of 71, version 13, published 22 June 2023

-There is a rider that goes back to the question of being a genuine visitor: “however, if it is clear from an individual’s travel history that they are seeking to remain in the UK for extended periods or making the UK their home you should refuse their application”.
+There is a rider that goes back to the question of being a genuine visitor: “however, if it is clear from an applicant’s travel history that they are seeking to remain in the UK for extended periods or making the UK their home you should refuse their application”.